 ATFX is not publicly traded and does not operate a bank.
-ATFX is authorised by two tier-1 regulators (high trust), one tier-2 regulator (average trust), and zero tier-3 regulators (low trust).
-ATFX is authorised by the following tier-1 regulators: Financial Conduct Authority (FCA) and the Securities Futures Commission (SFC).
+ATFX is authorised by one tier-1 regulators (high trust), one tier-2 regulator (average trust), and one tier-3 regulators (low trust).
+ATFX is authorised by the following tier-1 regulator: Financial Conduct Authority (FCA).

 Is Fineco Bank good?

 FinecoBank is a trusted multi-asset broker offering forex and CFDs across its brands regulated in the U.K. and Italy.
 However, unless you visit a physical branch as a citizen of the EU – or you are a resident of Italy or the U.K. – you will not be permitted to open an online account with FinecoBank.